justengel/pylibimport/README.rst

 Python utility for importing packages with the same name, but different version.

 VersionImporter Attributes:
-  * import_dir - Directory to find import names and files
+  * download_dir - Directory to find import names and files
-  * target_dir - Directory to save/install modules by names and version
+  * install_dir - Directory to save/install modules by names and version
-  * install_dependencies - If True .whl files will install dependencies to the target_dir
+  * install_dependencies - If True .whl files will install dependencies to the install_dir
   * reset_modules - Reset sys.modules after every import (Will still add custom_0_0_0).

    * This helps prevent dependencies from being saved to sys.modules